Vincit/objection.js/README.md

 The example above allows `req.query.eager` to be one of `'pets'`, `'children'`, `'children.pets'`, `'[pets, children]'` and `'[pets, children.pets]'`.
 Examples of failing eager expressions are `'movies'`, `'children.children'` and `'notEvenAnExistingRelation'`.

-In addition to the `.eager` method relations can be fetched using the `loadRelated` and `$loadRelated` methods of [MoronModel](http://vincit.github.io/moron.js/MoronModel.html).
+In addition to the `.eager` method, relations can be fetched using the `loadRelated` and `$loadRelated` methods of [MoronModel](http://vincit.github.io/moron.js/MoronModel.html).

 #Transactions

 Transactions are started by calling the [moron.transaction](http://vincit.github.io/moron.js/global.html#transaction) function.
 Give all the models you want to use in the transaction as parameters to the `transaction` function.
 The model classes are bound to a newly created transaction and passed to the callback function.
-Inside this callback all queries started through them take part in the same transaction.
+Inside this callback, all queries started through them take part in the same transaction.

 The transaction is committed if the returned Promise is resolved successfully.
 If the returned Promise is rejected